pentagramswheel/libra/README.md

 3. `long startTime` - the starting time of the draft's initialization.
 4. `int numDraft` - the formal number of the draft, with respect to the draft maps in `Events`.
 5. `DraftProcess draftProcess` - the formal process for the draft's execution.
-6. `List<DraftPlayer> players` - the original core players of the draft.
+6. `TreeMap<String, DraftPlayer> players` - the players of the draft.
+7. `HashSet<String> playerHistory` - a history of players which have entered the draft queue at any point.
-7. `int numInactive` - the number of inactive players within the draft.
+8. `int numInactive` - the number of inactive players within the draft.
-8. `TextChannel draftChat` - the draft chat which this draft is linked to.
+9. `TextChannel draftChat` - the draft chat which this draft is linked to.
-9. `String messageID` - the Discord message ID of the draft request.
+10. `String messageID` - the Discord message ID of the draft request.
-10. `int NUM_PLAYERS_TO_START_DRAFT` - the number of players to start the draft.
+11. `int NUM_PLAYERS_TO_START_DRAFT` - the number of players to start the draft.
-11. `Random numGenerator` - a random number generator.
+12. `Random numGenerator` - a random number generator.

 ----